-Whether a surgery is planned or unexpected, it is a source of trauma to the body.
-After surgery you are at a higher risk of infection, falls, decreased mobility, weight fluctuation, and fatigue.
+Whether surgery is planned or unexpected, it is a source of trauma to the body.
+After surgery, you are at a higher risk of infection, falls, decreased mobility, weight fluctuation, and fatigue.
 Even though there are risks, surgery is meant to improve your quality of life in the long run!

 Protein is essential for building new cells after surgery.
 It is ideal to pick proteins that contain a lot of iron for blood cell production.
 Good options include black beans, chicken, lean ground beef, and lentils.
 Red meat is not recommended because it may trigger constipation and contains high levels of saturated fats.

 The healthy fats in walnuts, almonds, sesame, and flax seeds help the body absorb fat-soluble vitamins properly.
 Most nuts and seeds contain a lot of vitamin E, which is necessary for speeding up wound healing and reducing scars.

 Vegetables are a great way to get the vitamins and minerals needed for post-surgery healing.
 Incorporating dark leafy greens into your diet, such as spinach, kale, swiss chard, and romaine lettuce, is like having a multivitamin with loads of fibre!
 Leafy greens also have B-complex vitamins and iron which will help you increase your energy and aid in wound healing.

 Greek Yogurt is great for seniors to eat after surgery because it contains a lot of live probiotics.
 These helpful bacteria restore the body’s natural bacterial imbalance after managing antibiotics and potential infections from surgery.
 If you don’t fancy plain yogurt, add some healthy berries.